1. Home

 60+ examples of behavioral interview questions

 Every role will require a different mix of skills and experiences, so every interview will be different in terms of the mix of behavioral interview questions.
 We have chosen to list many of the most common questions across several areas.
-They are suitable across many fuctions and industry sectors.
+They are suitable across many functions and industry sectors.

 When you are preparing for your interview, it is important to consider a broad range of potential questions.
 Don’t just fixate on the areas that you would like to talk about.
 Think about your candidature from the hiring manager’s point of view.
 What jumps out from your resume that might warrant further discussion?
 What would you ask yourself to make yourself sweat?